Cameron Heyward: Personal life

 Heyward was born in Pittsburgh, Pennsylvania.
-His late father Craig "Ironhead" Heyward was a former NFL fullback.
+His father Craig "Ironhead" Heyward was a former NFL fullback.
 His father died from cancer, and Cameron was fined by the NFL for uniform violations when he displayed his father's nickname in an eye black message during the NFL's 2015 Breast Cancer Awareness campaign.
 Cameron stated that being part of the NFL was a blessing and he wanted to honor his dad and raise cancer awareness.

 During Heyward's freshman year at Ohio State University, he began dating Allie Schwarzwalder and proposed to her on New Year's Eve 2012 at Savoy.
 On May 11, 2013, they were married at the Westin Convention Center Pittsburgh Hotel in Pittsburgh, Pennsylvania.
+They have three children, born in 2015, 2017, and 2019.

 Heyward has three brothers.
 His younger brother, Corey Heyward, played college basketball for Georgia Tech.
 His youngest brother Connor played as a tight end for Michigan State.
 On April 30, 2022, the Steelers drafted Connor as a tight end in the sixth round of the 2022 NFL draft.